Hardware Store Gondola Shelving

 Key Fixture Requirements for Hardware

 Load capacity is the primary specification driver in hardware.
-Load Easer base brackets handle sustained loads of 1,100 lbs at 13-19in depths and 1,300 lbs at 22-31in depths appropriate for bagged concrete, fastener bulk bins, and heavy tool categories.
+Load Easer base brackets handle sustained loads of 1,100 lbs at 13-19in depths and 1,300 lbs at 22-31in depths, appropriate for bagged concrete, fastener bulk bins, and heavy tool categories [cite: Lozier Catalog Base Bracket section, Load Easer capacity table].
 Standard base brackets are sufficient for packaged goods, hand tools, and light hardware SKUs.

 Pegboard back panels are essential for peg-hook tool displays.
 A hardware store without pegboard in the tool aisles forces product onto shelf space that should be used for packaged goods.
 Slotwall back panels are the alternative for fastener categories that require a mix of shelf and peg-hook display in the same run.